pulibrary/rdss-handbook/globus.md

    1. click on `Generate new Client Secret`
    1. copy the client secret to last pass or somewhere safe
 1. ssh onto the EC2 instance `ssh pulsys@<public IP>`
-   1. run sudo globus-connect-server node set-configuration client_secret
+   1. run `sudo globus-connect-server node set-configuration client_secret`
    1. enter the new client secret when prompted
    1. `sudo systemctl restart gcs_manager_assistant`
    1. `sudo systemctl restart gcs_manager`
-   1. globus-connect-server endpoint show (should now work)
+   1. `globus-connect-server endpoint show` (should now work, you may need to login)
 1. go back to [developers.globus.org](https://auth.globus.org/v2/web/developers) (and login as rdssglobus if not already logged in)
    1. click on the endpoint you just rotated
    1. Delete the client secret that should now be invalidated